ben-nathanson/github-pages-experiment/aboutme.md

 As a capstone to my education, I worked at PNC numo as an intern and contractor developing backend distributed systems, deploying a test pipeline for a backend API, and building a test framework for indi, a mobile banking app.
 I'm excited to see the product take off and it was a privilege to work with everyone there.
 [Check it out!](https://goindi.com/)

-### Where are you now?

-Boston.
-Brookline, more specifically.
-I landed a great job at [Stavvy](https://www.stavvy.com) as a full-stack Software Engineer where I am working on Python, AWS, TypeScript, and more.

 ### What do you do besides work?

 I really do love coding.
 It's a hobby that turned into a job.
-But when I'm not coding, I compose and perform music with various bands (guitar / bass / synthesizer), research the Pittsburgh taco scene, and enjoy endurance running along the South Side trail and Emerald View Park.
+But when I'm not coding, I enjoy making music (guitar / bass / synthesizer), cooking, and hiking around Boston.

 ### Tabs or spaces?
 Tabs.